-HALL COUNTY SOIL & WATER CONSERVATION DISTRICT
+HALL COUNTY CONSERVATION DISTRICT

 With Hall County progressing into a more urban setting, it is imperative that we maintain the agricultural resources that remain.
-It is the responsibility of the Hall County Soil & Water Conservation District to educate the community on agriculture and sustainable practices, while preserving the diverse utilization of landscape to enrich our soil and water systems.
+It is the responsibility of the Hall County Conservation District to educate the community on agriculture and sustainable practices, while preserving the diverse utilization of landscape to enrich our soil and water systems.

 Native medicinal botany guided walk and seminar

-On Saturday, July 21, 2018, Irenee Payne, with Hall County Soil & Water Conservation District, arranged a Native Medicinal Botany Guided Walk & Seminar at Linwood Nature Preserve.
+On Saturday, July 21, 2018, Irenee Payne, with Hall County Conservation District, arranged a Native Medicinal Botany Guided Walk & Seminar at Linwood Nature Preserve.
 The event brought in roughly 40 people from the community, both members of the Georgia Native Plant Society and general public were in attendance; the audience included a wide range of botany expertise and covered age groups from as young as 7-years-old.
 Speakers included Margaret Rasmussen, the Executive Director of The Redbud Project Chapter of the Georgia Native Plant Society; Pam Eakins of the Ladies Homestead Gathering here in Hall County; and Karin Hicks of the Georgia Native Plant Society.
 The morning included a history of the native flora of the Gainesville Ridges, a presentation on making tinctures, and presentations/guided walk on plant identification.
 To access the article written on the event, please click below.

 pond management seminar

-On Thursday, August 02, 2018, sponsored by Chestatee/Chattahoochee RC&D, UGA Extension, DNR, NRCS, and Hall County and Upper Chattahoochee Conservation Districts arranged a Pond Management Seminar at Lake Laceola, nestled in a mountain community near the heart of Cleveland, Georgia.
+In August 2018, sponsored by Chestatee/Chattahoochee RC&D, UGA Extension, DNR, NRCS, and Hall County and Upper Chattahoochee Conservation Districts arranged a Pond Management Seminar at Lake Laceola, nestled in a mountain community near the heart of Cleveland, Georgia.
 Despite heavy rain all throughout the morning, Steve Dean and Joseph Gaynor welcomed over 40 people to their Lake Laceola community; in attendance were NRCS affiliates; members of Hall County, Stephens County, Upper Chattahoochee River, and Blue Ridge Mountain Conservation Districts; and Aquascape Environmental.
 Speakers included Steven Patrick of UGA Extension, Chris Looney of Georgia DNR, and Chelsea Cutler of NRCS.
 People in attendance learned about water quality maintenance and the removal of invasive species, and those in attendance were able to see a pond shocking demonstration from the DNR.
 To access the article written on the event, please click below.